dhedey/preinterpret/README.md

 * Using a different syntax `[!command! ...]` to macros to avoid confusion.
 * Taking on the functionality of the `concat!` and `concat_idents!` macros so they don't have to be used alongside other macros.

-#### Recursive function paradigm shift
+#### The recursive macro paradigm shift

 To do anything particularly advanced with declarative macros, you end up needing to conjure up various functional macro helpers to partially apply or re-order grammars.
 This is quite a paradigm-shift from most rust code.

 In quite a few cases, preinterpret can allow developers to avoid writing these recursive helper macros entirely.

-#### Paste limitations problem
+#### Limitations with paste support

-The widely used [paste](https://crates.io/crates/paste) crate which inspired this crate has a few awkward issues.
+The widely used [paste](https://crates.io/crates/paste) crate takes the approach of magically hiding the token types from the developer, by attempting to work out whether a pasted value should be an ident, string or literal.

-The issue which originally inspired `printerpret` was that [paste doesn't work well inside attributes](https://github.com/dtolnay/paste/issues/99#issue-1909928493).
+This works 95% of the time, but in other cases such as [in attributes](https://github.com/dtolnay/paste/issues/99#issue-1909928493), it can cause developer friction.
+This proved to be one of the motivating use cases for developing preinterpret.

-Preinterpret doesn't have any such restrictions.
-For example:
+Preinterpret is more explicit about types, and doesn't have these issues:

 ```rust
 macro_rules! impl_new_type {